wavemotion-dave/ColecoDS/README.md

 preliminary and simple MTX-500 support included.

-Thanks to Darryl Hirschler for the CreatiVision keypad/keyboard graphic.
+Thanks to Darryl Hirschler for the keyboard graphics for the CreatiVision keypad, the ADAM keyboard, the MSX keyboard and the MTX keyboard.

 Special thanks to  Marat Fayzullin, as the author of ColEM which is the code for the